copperfrost/console-hasher/README.md

 TODO: Write proper readme or remove altogether.

-Use hset.ini to test extract_substring function.
+Use hset.ini to test reading settings from file.